numberoverzero/bloop/docs/user/engine.rst

 By default, queries return all columns projected into the index or model.
 You can use the ``projection`` parameter to control which columns are returned for each object.
 This must be "all" to include everything in the index or model's projection, or a list of columns or column model names to include.
-Use "count" to get the number of results that match the query.

 .. code-block:: pycon